 PCI ‘s Medical Assistant training prepares a graduate to work as an entry-level Medical Assistant.
-Within this general career category there are a number of specialty areas, including Medical Administrative Office Assistant, Clinic Assistant, Clinic Tech, Medical Office Manager, Phlebotomist, Physical Therapy Aide in a doctor’s office, clinic or hospital.
+Within this general career category there are a number of specialty areas, including Medical Administrative Office Assistant, Clinic Assistant, Clinic Tech, Medical Office Manager, Phlebotomist, Physical Therapy Aide in a doctor’s office, clinic or hospital out-patient clinic.
 Graduates will be able to check vital signs, assist in physical examinations, administer medications, perform electrocardiograms, and basic laboratory tests.

 Typical Duties of a Medical Assistant